alaptseu/jinstabot/README.md

     _-comments_ - comments you want to insert.
 One or many.
     _-driver_ - path to driver.
 This is mandatory parameter.
     _-file_ - properties file,if specified  has higher priority than other options.
     _-follow_ - if set to true other accounts will be followed.
+Default: false.
-Default: false _-username_ - instagram username, mandatory parameter.
+    _-username_ - instagram username, mandatory parameter.
     _-password_ - instagram password, guess what it's mandatory as well
     _-tags_ - tags you want to hit, one or many can be passed.